microsoft/PowerApps-Samples/ai-builder/README.md

 ### Brazilian E-Commerce Public Dataset

 This is a Brazilian ecommerce public dataset of orders made at Olist Store <https://www.olist.com>.
 The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
+We did some modifications on the dataset by re-sampling and selected a more homogeneous subset to avoid overfitting issue.
 -	**Solution**: BrazilianCommerce_1_0_0_4_managed.zip
 -	**Data**: order.csv, customer,csv, product.csv